Concerned about your health after using chemical hair straighteners?

 Hair Straightener Lawsuit

-More Black women harmed by hair relaxer products
+More Black women are harmed by hair relaxer products.

 In the US alone, millions of Black women regularly use chemical straighteners and relaxing products.
 Hair straighteners became popular in the 60s when Black women faced bias at work because of their natural hair.